wing5wong/artisan-whs-static/source/_news/2019-10-30_our-top-sports-students.md

 Travis Bayler - Boys Dux
 Keightley Watson - Principals Cup - Most outstanding performance in sport.

 These 3 students along with the following students have been nominated at the Whanganui Secondary Schools Sports Awards tomorrow, 5.30pm at Collegiate Auditorium.

-We wish ALL our students and teams the very best!!!💛💚💚💛
+We wish ALL our students and teams the very best!!!  💛💚💚💛

 All students please meet at Collegiate Auditorium at 5.15pm in full school winter uniform.
 Families welcome.